fukuda-lab/siuru/README.md

 influxdb:2.6.1 --reporting-disabled
 ```

-From the interface that starts under http://localhost:8086 by default, generate a token with read-write permissions to use in Grafana and when running `IoT-AD.py` with reporting enabled.
+From the interface that starts under http://localhost:8086 by default, generate a token (Load Data > API Tokens) with read-write permissions to use in Grafana and when running `IoT-AD.py` with reporting enabled.

 If you later wish to clear the sample data stored in InfluxDB, use the following recipe, replacing the token placeholder with your generated one: